 - Electives Cognate Course (3 credits)

 Astrobiology is a heavily interdisciplinary field.
-Thus, the UWAB requires students to complete at least three elective credits by taking a "cognate" course, with a course code outside the student’s home department.
+Thus, the UWAB Program requires students to complete at least three elective credits by taking a "cognate" course, with a course code outside the student’s home department.
 A course can still qualify as a cognate when cross-listed in the student's home department, if deemed an appropriate cognate course by their astrobiology advisor.

 There is no fixed list of cognate courses.
 However, the UWAB program strives to provide up-to-date information about known courses that can satisfy the cognate requirement.
 Ultimately, the student’s choice of cognate credits should be made in consultation with his/her astrobiology advisor.